Last Updated on 28 November 2025 by Cycloscope

 Sanmen city is surrounded by hills, and pretty much on each of these, there is a Buddhist temple, some literally nestled into the forest.

-They don’t have very important historical significance or artistic value but are quiet places where an actual aura of spirituality can be felt.
+They don’t have vital historical significance or artistic value, but are quiet places where an actual aura of spirituality can be felt.

 The best crab in China: Sanmen Wetlands

-Sanmen area is really rich in water, Zhyou brook, Qingxi brook, and the Tinpang Creek all flow into the Yellow Sea here, forming a big delta, a huge, muddy wet area rich in islands.
+The Sanmen area is affluent in water; the Zhyou Brook, Qingxi Brook, and the Tinpang Creek all flow into the Yellow Sea here, forming a big delta, a vast, muddy wet area rich in islands.

 Taking East from Sanmen for about 15km, you’ll reach a pretty big area where this wetland has been terraformed into thousands of ponds, probably since very ancient times, for crab and shrimp breeding.